alanwk/alanwk/README.md

 ### Greetings!

-I am a Bioinformatics master's student with a bachelor's in Neuroscience.
-I am currently studying data analysis with neural data and genomic analysis.
-I also volunteer in a cell segmentation lab where I help improve the convolutional neural network used for segmentation.
+I am currently a Bioinformatics master's student with a bachelor's in Neuroscience.
+My experience includes work on hyperparameter optimization for a cell segmentation CNN and development of a multi-model neural network used to segment the optic nerve in CT scans.
+I am pursuing a career in medical computer vision with hopes of applying machine learning methods to the healthcare environment.

 <!--
 **alanwk/alanwk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.